FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/README.md

 We welcome contributions to the Filecoin Foundation for the Decentralized Web website!

+### GitHub Workflow

+We try to keep each pull request small and focused.
+If the work requires large file changes, we break it down into smaller pieces as outlined in this article on [GitHub Protips from Sarah Vessels](https://github.blog/developer-skills/github/github-protips-tips-tricks-hacks-and-secrets-from-sarah-vessels/).

 ## License

 This project is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).